onzfonz/comp227/src/content/1/en/part1d.md

 ![Debugger Icon](../../images/1/custom/debugger_icon.png) in the upper right of the WebStorm IDE.

 Once you are at a breakpoint, you'll notice that the Browser will give you an indication that it is paused.
-In WebStorm, you should notice that the Debug pane (***Alt-6***) is open, and there will also be an indication of the line that is is stopped at:
+In WebStorm, you should notice that the Debug pane (***Alt-6***) is open, and there will also be an indication of the line that it is stopped at:

 ![WebStorm showing line currently paused on](../../images/1/custom/debugger_paused_line.png)

-The ***Threads & Variables*** tab is handy as it provides a wealth of information of the current state of variables that you can explore by clicking around.
+The ***Threads & Variables*** tab is handy as it provides a wealth of information on the current state of variables that you can explore by clicking around.
 You can see the state of all of the local and global variables as if you were to write `console.log` statements for all of your variables here.

 ![WebStorm showing the variables tab](../../images/1/custom/ide_variables_tab.png)

-If you don't want to wade through, you could also setup expressions for the computer to evaluate with, which can also be done in the Console tab.
+If you don't want to wade through, you could also set up expressions for the computer to evaluate, which can also be done in the Console tab.
-What you would type in here is what would you would normally put inside of `console.log` statements.
+What you would type in here is what you would normally put inside of `console.log` statements.
 The ***Console*** tab also provides a history of what you have typed and can include some fairly complex expressions.

 ![WebStorm console tab](../../images/1/custom/ide_console_tab.png)